jglasovic/venv-lsp.nvim/README.md

 ## How it works

 There are plugins like [poet-v](https://github.com/petobens/poet-v), [vim-virtualenv](https://github.com/jmcantrell/vim-virtualenv), [vim-pipenv](https://github.com/PieterjanMontens/vim-pipenv) (which inspired this plugin) that automatically detect and activate a virtualenv for the current buffer.
-The problem with those plugins is that if the LSP process has started before the right virtualenv is activated, the Python executable for that process is not the one from the activated virtual environment.
+The problem with those plugins is that if the LSP process starts before the right virtual environment is activated, the Python executable for that process is not the one from the activated virtual environment.

 This plugin uses 3 hooks for work: